-George Washington Carver was mostly known for inventing peanut butter, but did you know that he invented over 300 uses for peanuts.
+George Washington Carver is credited for inventing peanut butter.
+Although he didn’t actually invent peanut butter, he did make it popular.
+He also invented over 300 uses for peanuts.
 Learn more with these George Washington Facts for Kids.

 Who was George Washington Carver?